 Please note that all of the remote and high altitude aid stations are supplied by teams of burros.
 Some of the higher stations on the course will require a two day walk for the attendants to reach these stations.
 Due to the unique and difficult nature of supplying these stations, there will not be an excessive amount of food and water available.
-We encourage participants to help by carrying most of their own water and energy supplements.

 Santa Cruz 45k